 I have a love-hate relationship with the internet.
 On one hand, it’s a fantastic way to get great information right at your fingertips (like this article!)
 On the other hand, it is full of conflicting information – especially about health, and even more specifically about vitamins and supplements.
 If the internet is your source for information about what supplements you should and should not take, it can get pretty confusing and many of my patients tell me they don’t know where to start.
 Part of the problem is that there are thousands of supplements on the market – probably hundreds of thousands, maybe even millions.
 You’ve got your basic types, multivitamins and multiminerals, omega fats, single vitamins like vitamin D, different antioxidants of all types, and a lot of other ones that you may not recognize at all.

 As a functional medicine practitioner, I have my informed opinions about the wide range of well-intentioned supplements that I consider to be unnecessary.
 Oftentimes, any individual really only needs a small handful of targeted vitamins and supplements that will actually be beneficial.
-Let’s cut through the confusion to determine what supplements can make an actual difference in your health, and how to incorporate them into your existing routine.
+Let’s cut through the confusion to determine what supplements you should take, and how to incorporate them into your existing routine.

 Article continues below

 SUBSCRIBER-ONLY GUIDES FOR GUT HEALTH, VIBRANT ENERGY, HEALTHY FOOD & CLEAN ALCOHOL

 Get FREE access to these + giveaways, recipes, & discount codes (including 50% off code for video courses) in personal emails from Dr. Will Cole

 Essential Supplements - What Supplements You Should Take